charlottedaumal/microtubule-tracking/README.md

 # MiTrack : Tracking of Microtubule End Binding Protein

 **Authors:** Gabrielle Blouvac & Charlotte Daumal
-**Context:** This project was completed as part of the *Bioimage Informatics* course taught by Prof. Daniel Sage & Prof. Arne Seitz
+**Context:** This project was completed as part of the *Bioimage Informatics* course taught by Prof. Daniel Sage & Prof. Arne Seitz at EPFL
 **Language:** Java
 **Date:** June 2025